Starmer plays down prospect of US invading Greenland and calls for calm

 In a letter to Norwegian prime minister Jonas Gahr Store, Mr Trump also said he no longer feels “an obligation to think purely of peace”.

-Foreign Secretary Yvette Cooper met her Danish counterpart Lars Lokke Rasmussen in London on Monday afternoon amid the crisis.
+The Foreign Secretary met her Danish counterpart Lars Lokke Rasmussen in London on Monday afternoon amid the crisis.

 Mr Rasmussen said he and Ms Cooper had been “in almost daily contact for the last week or so”, adding: “I’m not here in order to ask for your support, I’m here to thank you for your support.”